zeek/zeek-benchmarker/ci-based/DEVELOPMENT.md

 ### Initializing a database

-To initialize a new database, update the `sqlalchemy.url` setting in the `alembic.ini` to the database file you want to use (default is `persistent/metrics2.db`).
+To initialize a new database, update the `sqlalchemy.url` setting in the `alembic.ini` file to the database file you want to use (default is `persistent/metrics2.db`).
-The run the following command to apply all migrations.
+Then run the following command to apply all migrations:

     # alembic upgrade head